atlassian-archive/dataschool/dataschool/_chapters/how-to-teach-people-sql/accessing-data.md

 Once people have access they might need help understanding how to ask a question of the database.
 People are used to typing half thought out things into Google and getting a pretty satisfying answer.
 Unfortunately this is not currently possible within a company.
 Instead you have to write more specific questions to get the data you want.

-Let’s start with an everyday life question that we type into Google.
+Let's start with an everyday life question that we type into Google.

 _What age is Obama?_